 Age of the Youngest Spouse

 The amount you can borrow with a reverse mortgage depends on a number of factors, including the age of the youngest borrower.
 If your spouse is considerably younger than you are, you'll get more money if you leave him or her off the reverse mortgage.
 But this can cause problems.
 Once the borrower dies, the surviving spouse (who was not named on the loan) is often told he or she has to repay the loan immediately or else the lender will foreclose on the property.
-Fortunately, a recent federal court ruling should protect you if your spouse passes away, but you are not named as a co-borrower on a reverse mortgage.
-(Learn more in Nolo’s article New Rule – Spouses Not Named on Reverse Mortgages Are Protected From Foreclosure.)
+(FHA-backed reverse mortgages, the most popular type of reverse mortgage, issued on or after August 4, 2014, will allow the non-borrowing spouse to remain in the home after the borrower dies, and the loan repayment will be deferred, so long as certain criteria is met.
+Learn more in Nolo’s article New Rule – Spouses Not Named on Reverse Mortgages Are Protected From Foreclosure.)

 Consider Your Health